eng4beer/project/index.md

 Yes

-### When is there going to be something packages on here that is actually useful.
+### When is there going to be something on here that is actually useful.

 When we get around to it.